Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 }

 # STRUCTs

+## Unnamed Struct Members
 You can chose to name members or not.
 An unnamed member can be accessed using its position in the struct: first member is "0", second is called "1" etc. Access like: "my_pixel.0".
 Named members are also numbered - a parallell name.

 ???
 How to block mutation of member variable?
 Some members makes no sense to write in isolation.

 ## Struct Signature

+## Hiding Client from Code Changes
-* Users of the struct are not affected if you introduce a setter or getter to a property.
-They are also unaffected if you move a function from being a member function to a free function - they call them the same way.
+-	Clients of the struct are not affected if you introduce a setter or getter to a property.
+-	They are also unaffected if you move a function from being a member function to a free function - they call them the same way.
-* There is no implicit _this_.

 Clients to a struct should not care if:
 1) A struct property is a data member or a function, ever.
 Always the same syntax.
 2) a function has private access or not to the struct.
 Always the same syntax.
 3) a function is part of the struct or provided some other way.
 Always the same syntax.

-This makes it easier to refactor code: you can change a function from non-member to member without affecting any client code!

-??? private member data
+???* 	### Automatic conversion of types.

 ## Constructors